-Dr. Xin Tu received PhD in Physics from CORIA CNRS UMR 6614 (Université de Rouen), France and PhD in Thermal Engineering from Zhejiang University, China in 2007.
-He was a Postdoctoral Fellow with the Centre for Surface Chemistry and Catalysis, Katholieke Universiteit Leuven (KU Leuven), Belgium, from 2008 to 2009.
-In September 2009, he joined the University of Manchester (UK), working as a Research Associate in the School of Chemistry.
-He was appointed as a Lecturer in technological plasmas in the Department of Electrical Engineering and Electronics at the University of Liverpool in 2012, and was promoted to Senior Lecturer in 2015 and Reader in 2017.
+Prof. Xin Tu received PhD in Physics from Université de Rouen (CORIA CNRS UMR 6614, France) and PhD in Thermal Engineering from Zhejiang University (China) in 2007.
+He was a Postdoctoral Fellow in the Centre for Surface Chemistry and Catalysis at Katholieke Universiteit Leuven (KU Leuven), Belgium, from 2008 to 2009 (with Prof. Bert Sels).
+In September 2009, he joined the University of Manchester (UK), working as a Research Associate in the School of Chemistry (with Prof. Christopher Whitehead).
+He was appointed as a Lecturer in the Department of Electrical Engineering and Electronics at the University of Liverpool in 2012 and was promoted to Senior Lecturer in 2015, Reader in 2017 and Chair in 2019.

 - B. Eliasson Award (ISPCEM, 2014)